msztylko/project-Euler/README.md

 [ ] Change project structure - different naming scheme + move problem description to README and explain maths behind it wherever brute force solution is not sufficient.

+[ ] Refactoring - for each problem move description to README, use f-strings for formatting, learn more general information about refactoring